 A Small Plates book discussion will explore Robin DiAngelo’s White Fragility: Why it’s so hard for white people to talk about racism on Sunday afternoons, Oct.
 20-Nov.
 24 from 5-6pm.
 The group will study issues that make racism a challenging topic for white people and

 The Pacesetters invite you to join them for a movie night hosted by Leslie Clement and Mark & Carol Wedell at the Wedell’s home on Sat.
 Oct.
 26 at 7pm.
 Bring a snack to share.
 Some beverages will be available, but if you have a favorite, bring it along.
 Visitors and those new to the church are particularly welcome.
 Contact Leslie or Carol with any questions.

 Bread Making: The Spiritual Practice of Gratitude, Presence, and Care ~ Saturdays, Oct.
 26 - Nov.
 23

 Bread Making is a way to share stories, faith and recipes as we bake bread together!
 This Small Plate offering is offered Saturdays, Oct.
 26 through Nov.
 23, from 10am-noon in the church kitchen.
 Bake bread from different cultures and try your hand at making bread for a communion service.
 Cost: $5 per Saturday.
 Classes are limited to 8 people; register

-As part of their mission of helping furnish apartments for families ready to move into permanent housing, Family Promise often needs furniture, kitchen supplies, and linens.
-If you are moving or anticipating a move, here’s how to donate furniture and other items to Family Promise:
+As part of their mission of helping furnish apartments for families ready to move into permanent housing, Family Promise needs furniture, kitchen supplies, and linens.
+If you’re moving or anticipating a move, here’s how to donate furniture & other items to Family Promise:

 Several women meet at church each month to pack boxes of cookies, books and toiletries to send to deployed men and women.
 Please send the names and addresses of any folks you may know who are serving overseas to Doris Bartlett or Nancy Burcham.